Sentinal4D/cellshape/README.md

 # 3D single-cell shape analysis of cancer cells using geometric deep learning

 This is a Python package for 3D cell shape features and classes using deep learning.
-Please refer to our preprint on bioRxiv [here](https://www.biorxiv.org/content/10.1101/2022.06.17.496550v1).
+Please refer to our preprint [here](https://www.biorxiv.org/content/10.1101/2022.06.17.496550v1).

 cellshape is the main package which imports from sub-packages:
 - [cellshape-helper](https://github.com/Sentinal4D/cellshape-helper): Facilitates point cloud generation from 3D binary masks.